Fornaxian/pixeldrain_web/res/include/md/about.md

 your mails never get anywhere near my inbox.

 But in all seriousness, I am not interested in running ads on pixeldrain.
 Ads are destroying the web through greed and deception.
-I won't want anything to do with that.
+I don't want anything to do with that.
 I would recommend everyone to install [uBlock Origin](https://ublockorigin.com/) to let the greedy ad tech companies know that we're not standing for it.